7RU7H/Archive/Security-Disciplines/For-Individuals/OPSEC/OPSEC.md

 1. Assume Nothing
 2. Never go against your gut
 3. Everyone is potentially under opposition control
-4. Do not lock back; you are never completely alone
+4. Do not look back; you are never completely alone
 5. Go with the flow, blend in
 6. Vary your pattern and stay within your cover
 7. Lull them into a sense of complacency